FernandesMF/autocomplete/README.md

 to use as an argument.
 If you don't have such a file, just give it any name and it will create one with mock data.

+The frile `main` is the executable that I compiled under Linux Mint 19, feel free to use it if it works for you.

 ## Compilation
 You will need to use the [JSON for Modern C++ library by Niels Lohmann](https://github.com/nlohmann/json/releases)